33 High-Protein Dinners

 2. Baked Salmon with Sweet Potato

-Looking for a protein-packed dinner that’s actually easy to make?
-Baked salmon with sweet potato is a winner, you get a delicious, filling meal in less than 30 minutes.
+This one’s a protein-packed dinner that’s actually easy to make.
+Baked salmon with sweet potato is a winner for your dinner because you get a delicious, filling meal in less than 30 minutes.
 Salmon is loaded with omega-3’s and protein, while sweet potatoes bring fiber and natural sweetness.

 This combo keeps you satisfied and supports muscle recovery, perfect if you’re busy but want to eat well.
 Plus, cleanup’s a breeze since everything bakes together.
 Here’s how to make this tasty, nutritious dinner tonight.